-The Company's liability for contingent payments represents the fair value of estimated additional cash payments related to its acquisitions of COT-Puritech in December of 2011 and Clarus in July 2013, which are subject to the achievement of certain performance goals, and are included in Other liabilities in the Consolidated Balance Sheets.
+The Company's liability for contingent payments represents the fair value of estimated additional cash payments related to its acquisitions of COT-Puritech, Inc. ("COT-Puritech") in December 2011 and Clarus in July 2013, which are subject to the achievement of certain performance goals, and are included in Other liabilities in the Consolidated Balance Sheets.
 The fair value of the liability for contingent payments represents the present value of probability weighted expected cash flows based upon the Company's internal model and projections and is included in Level Three of the fair value hierarchy.
 Accretion is recognized in Interest expense in the Consolidated Statements of Operations and realized or unrealized gains or losses are recognized in Selling, general and administrative expense in the Consolidated Statements of Operations.
+During 2014, the Company made the final cash payment, totaling \$3.5 million, to settle the COT-Puritech contingent payment liability, During the year ended December 31, 2014, the Company recognized an unrealized gain related to the Clarus contingent payment liability, as the performance criteria are no longer expected to be met.